 - I do a lot of prioritizing in ToDoist after a brain dump, so my on-paper planning is not as frequent as it once was.
 ToDoist keeps me organized.
 Still, every once in a while, nothing beats pen on paper for getting everything off my mind.
 By the way, Frixion erasable pens are amazing!

 Where the mind goes, the man follows. ~ Joyce Meyer

-At this point, you probably think I’m going to say that this system has made me wildly successful.
-Nope.
-Not always, but often enough that I know the value of getting my goals down on paper and then creating a realistic plan.
-I get most steps done on my list or calendar, then inevitably get pulled away by some crisis, busy-ness or simply by getting too tired to care because I’ve not been intentional (there’s that word again!) with maintaining my health or I let myself get pulled into social media for a few hours.
-That’s when I start over again with the brain dump.
-No use beating myself up over drifting!
-Just move forward.
+At this point, you probably think I’m going to say this system makes me consistently successful at following through on intentions.
+Not always, but often enough to know the value of getting my goals down on paper and then creating a realistic plan.
+I inevitably get pulled away by some crisis, busy-ness or simply by getting too tired to care because I’ve not been intentional (there’s that word again!) with maintaining my health, or I let myself get pulled into social media for too long.
+When I feel a cognitive log jam coming on, I do another brain dump and it relieves a lot of tension.

 Adjust, practice, choose

-True intention involves habits that we have to develop and fine tune by our choices and by anticipating circumstances we’ll need to adjust to in order to reach goals.
+True intention involves habits that we develop and fine-tune by our choices and by anticipating circumstances we’ll need to adjust to in order to reach goals.
+For me, this anticipation is planning meals for the week depending on how demanding each day will be.
 A habit is developed through practice.
-Keep practicing choices that move your toward your goals.
-When you slip up, just regroup and start over again.
-Don’t let the lie of discouragement pull you away from what you are called to do, whether it’s vacuuming the floor more often, writing a thesis, contributing to a nonprofit organization, building a business or what ever your heart calls you to that benefits others as well as yourself.
+Keep practicing choices that move you toward your goals.
+When you slip up, revisit your plans to get back on track, or do another brain dump to start over again.
+Don’t let the lie of discouragement pull you away from what you are called to do, whether it’s vacuuming the floor more often, writing a thesis, contributing to a nonprofit organization, building a business – whatever calls to your heart.

 - The definitions for intention came from studying via Thesaurus.com, AP Stylebook and Stanford Encyclopedia of Philosophy.